Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_日本語.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)

-Sure!
-Please provide the text you would like me to translate into Japanese, and I'll make it engaging with emojis.
+Sure, I'll translate and include some emojis to make it engaging.
+However, you didn't provide the specific text you'd like translated.
+Please share the text you want translated into Japanese, and I'll be happy to assist! 😊